 Several have been developed into resorts with bungalows and water sports.
 Pulau Pramuka is the group’s district centre, but most people live on Pulau Kelapa.
 Pulau Panjang has the only airstrip on the islands.

-You can book island trips at the Ancol Marina or via the Jakarta Visitor Information Office.
+You can book island trips at Ancol Marina, which sits within a large resort and amusement-park complex.
+Or book via the Jakarta Visitor Information Office.